Crowe Global: History

 Horwath International rebranded in April 2009, as Crowe Horwath International and in June 2018, Crowe Horwath sees a further evolution of their brand with a move to the network name 'Crowe' across their independent member firms globally.

 Organization

-David Mellor, the current CEO of Crowe Global, succeeded former CEO Kevin McGrath in April 2018.
-In June 2018, the global network rebranded and changed its name to Crowe.
-Over 220 member firms across the world are now known under the new single name.
+In 2023, Kamel Abouchacra was named the CEO of Crowe Global.

+In 2025, New York attorney Cynthia Butera, was appointed as Crowe Global's in-house legal counsel.